The 10 Best Guitar lessons in San Antonio, TX

 Musical Keys and Scales: B Minor and Pentatonic

-Matias taught about 2 months ago
+Matias taught 2 months ago

 The student and tutor worked on bass guitar techniques, including finger exercises and ear training for song analysis.
 They practiced identifying song structure and key elements within the song 'Danny California' by Red Hot Chili Peppers, with a focus on developing rhythmic precision and understanding chord progressions.
 The student was encouraged to practice consistently and explore other song sections.